NameDeveloper/portfolio/index.md

 **Public Work**

-My public work is located in the 'Home' Section and are available to be downloaded freely.
+My public work is located in the 'Public Releases' Section and are available to be downloaded freely.
 In some cases, these items have been combined into a pack wich can be found in the 'Vehicle Packs' section.
 Note that these skins are provied on an as-is basis and will need to be applied to the vehicle manually.
 I am unable to share the model with the packs due to me not owning them.

 **Private Work**